You think a minute is really a just a minute? Nope. It would make sense that a call is just a call too, right? Not even close.

 Download this checklist to help pick an answering service that will work best with you - since one size does not fit all.

-If you came here to see about how much you'll spend when you hire an answering service, there are five typical sizes of plans available for purchase:
+If you came here to see about how much you'll spend when you hire an answering service, there are usually around five typical sizes of plans available for purchase:

 100-150 minute plans usually are a single monthly price between $100 and $250, plus extra for additional minutes or features.
 If you select a plan like this one, make sure you know how much additional minutes will cost!